LGBTQ Patron Files Assault Charges Against Fells Point Bar Bouncer

 McGill later went to the hospital, and the doctor’s report notes a minor head injury and a neck and back sprain.

-McGill’s shirt was ripped- and said there was no alcohol involved and no provocation.
+McGill’s shirt was ripped- and McGill said there was no alcohol involved and no provocation.

 “I felt somebody shove me from behind, and I turned around and I wasn’t sure who it was.
 I had my hands up because I wasn’t sure who had hit me, and it was one of the bouncers who worked there. and then he shoved me back again and pushed me across my face. and then, a gentleman who did not work there at the bar came up and started hitting me,” McGill said.